EMAIL - sprokop@7parkavenuefinancial.com

 While many specific industries are large users of factoring receivables, any business selling on commercial credit terms can use this type of financing.

 At 7 Park Avenue Financial, we ensure that our clients understand they have the option of recourse factoring or non-recourse accounts receivable financing.
-Non-recourse financing costs more, but it removes all the bad debt and collection risk associated with carrying an investment in accounts receivables.
+Non-recourse financing costs more, but it removes all the bad debt and collection risk associated with carrying an investment in accounts receivable.

 Those higher rates offset, of course, the fact that your factoring finance company takes the risk in assuming collection liability and non-payment bad debt risk.
 That is one of the factors in determining your overall financing cost to reduce risk.